 Caitlin similarly is a useful member of the team, and she has her own story arcs, such as the tragic death of her fiance (who she loses three times) and then her second love interest, “Jay Garrick” turns out to be a serial killer.
 Caitlin really brings a tragic element to the series, outside of Barry himself.
 Also the knowledge that she one day may become Killer Frost helps to keep the viewers on edge, as at first glance Caitlin is so sweet and caring it seems impossible that she could ever hurt anyone.
-However with all of the tragedies and betrayals she has endured, you start to wonder if one day she might just get pushed over the edge.
+Still with all of the tragedies and betrayals she has endured, you start to wonder if one day she might just get pushed over the edge.

 Iris meanwhile though more of a standard love interest is still an all around likable character.
 I also love her chemistry and relationship with Barry too.
 What’s great though is that it hasn’t taken over the show the way that other superhero romances do.
 Indeed Barry has even had other love interests such as Patty in the meantime.
-Thus it hasn’t been as intrusive, but it still has formed the basis for many stories.

 Even Barry and Iris’s decoy love interests Patty and Eddie have been very likable too.
 Normally the decoy love interests is a character nobody can stand as they are meant to just get in the way of the couple we want to get together.

 Eddie was a pretty cool guy all around.
-He was an extremely loyal friend to Barry, helping him out whenever he could, protecting his secret even when it threatened to end his relationship with Iris (who he genuinely loved) and he later sacrificed his life to save Barry and everyone else in the end too.
+He was an extremely loyal friend to Barry, helping him out whenever he could, protecting his secret, even when it threatened to end his relationship with Iris (who he genuinely loved) and he later sacrificed his life to save Barry and everyone else in the end too.

 Patty meanwhile I felt brought a similar dynamic that Megan Lockheart did to the original show.
 She was a bit harder, more gun ho than the other women in Barry’s life and even perhaps a bit more ruthless than Barry himself.
 Its a shame we didn’t get a chance to see their relationship pan out more.